-When you focus on customer acquisition, it is about identifying the right kinds of business customers for your SME or start-up that will create the greatest value for your company over time.
+When you focus on customer acquisition, it is about identifying the right kinds of business customers for your SME that will create the greatest value for your company over time.

-The ability for your B2B SME or start-up to grow and scale requires that you are able to identify the right customers that you are able to promote, sell and deliver to repeatedly.
+The ability for your company to grow and scale requires that you are able to identify the right customers that you are able to promote, sell and deliver to repeatedly in a systematic manner.

 Sales are without a doubt vital for the existence of a business.
 The revenues generated from sales keep the business in operation.
 However, strong sales figures do not necessarily reflect neither the health nor the future viability and sustainability of the business.